Golf: McIlroy grabs CJ Cup lead in bid to regain top ranking

 “The golf course definitely played tougher,” McIlroy said of the par-71 Congaree Golf Club layout in Ridgeland, South Carolina.

-Despite those errant shots coming in, McIlroy got the job done on the par-fives.
+Despite those errant shots coming in, McIlroy the 33-year-old got the job done on the par fives.

 McIlroy followed a birdie at the par-five second with a bogey from the waste bunker at the third.